Rvester/weather-app/README.md

 In this Project I also added an astronomy card that shows the astronomy for the day and a Timezone where you can search places also

-### The Search function
+### The Search function(the hardest part about this project)

-- The Search function for this API  query can be searched by using
+The Search function for this API  query can be searched by using

 - Latitude and Longitude (Decimal degree) e.g: q=48.8567,2.3508